-When the MythBusters use an off-the-shelf consumer item in examining a myth, they usually cover it with a plain white wrap featuring the "MythBusters" logo in black.
+- When the MythBusters use an off-the-shelf consumer item in examining a myth, they usually cover it with a plain white wrap featuring the "MythBusters" logo in black.
 (In one episode, while testing a myth about using vodka to clean a bathroom, the tester actually wrote the words "Brand X" on the wall.)

 - One of the few times they ever break from this practice is in the "Diet Coke and Mentos" testing, using the name of both soda and candy directly, in part because everyone in the world knows the phenomenon by that name and calling it the "Diet Soda and Candy" episode would have seemed patently absurd.
 The decision seems to have been made only during post-production, however; while graphics and the narrator use the brand names often, anyone actually on-camera always says "diet soda" or "candy" and all the labels are still taken off.

 - In addition, certain chemicals mentioned in narration are censored due to fears the audience will try to recreate the experiments at home; instead of "bleep", the audience hears a random animal noise.
 Lampshaded entertainingly in at least one episode:

-Kari: OK, we're gonna add a half ounce of [hee haw] to an ounce of [cluck cluck] slowly!
-Narrator: When you add donkey to rooster you get a violent reaction.
+Kari: OK, we're gonna add a half ounce of [hee haw] to an ounce of [cock-a-doodle-doo] slowly!

-One specific example involves Adam holding up two bottles of chemicals for the camera, with — of course — blurred labels.
+- One specific example involves Adam holding up two bottles of chemicals for the camera, with — of course — blurred labels.

 Adam: This ingredient is made of blur.
 And this has some blur in it too.
 Blur is very dangerous.
 You don't want to mix blur with blur.